chriswales95/SET08103-Assessment/use-cases/use-case-21.md

 ### Success End Condition

-A report is available for HR to view a list of the top N populated capital cities in a continent.
+A report is available for employee to view a list of the top N populated capital cities in a continent.

 ### Failed End Condition